JustusBraitinger/Autodesk-Fusion-360-MCP-Server/README.md

 Go into the Claude Settings and click on developer
 Click edit Config
 Edit your JSON like below.
-Just change the Path to your path.
+Just change the Path to your path of the python script which runs your Server.
 ```bash

 {